-- Students are expected to demonstrate preparedness for class, engagement with the material and with each other. - Students are expected to maintain their schedule of required readings and submission of assignments.
+- Students are expected to demonstrate preparedness for class, engagement with the material and with each other - Students are expected to maintain their schedule of required readings and submission of assignments.
 Please note all key dates! - Note that text chapter readings include the main chapter only.
-The articles following the main chapter content are considered optional unless otherwise assigned. - The Fall term of this full year course requires students to read the assigned text chapters which will inform both the first and second term paper.
-The Winter term focusses on group presentations of government or agency reports, Discussion Forums, and a final paper.
-Full participation and collaboration in group preparation and presentation are essential for success.
+The articles following the main chapter content are considered optional unless otherwise assigned. - The Fall and Winter terms of this full year course requires students to read the assigned text chapters which will inform both the first and second term research paper assignments.
+Each term focusses on group presentations of the assigned weekly case studies.
+Full participation and collaboration in your group's discussions and presentations are essential for success.

-For 2023-24, here are the deadlines provided by the Registrar's Office:
+For 2025-26, here are the deadlines provided by the Registrar's Office:

-- The last date for students to drop a course without receiving a final grade is February 8, 2024 - The last date to submit Fall term work is December 5, 2023 - The Last date to submit Winter term work is April 8th, 2024.

-(Please see notes above regarding late penalties)
+- The last date for students to drop a course without receiving a final grade is February 3, 2026 - The last date to submit Fall term work is December 2, 2025 - The Last date to submit Winter term work is April 6, 2026 (Please see notes above regarding late penalties)